YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLDBTNNOMATCH
 ---------------------

-JNLDBTNNOMATCH, Journal file xxxx has beginning transaction number aaaa but database yyyy has current transaction number bbbb
+JNLDBTNNOMATCH, Journal file xxxx has zzzz transaction number aaaa, but database yyyy has current transaction number bbbb and journal end transaction number cccc

 MUPIP Error: MUPIP JOURNAL FORWARD has found that journal file xxxx has beginning transaction number aaaa, but the corresponding database file yyyy has current transaction number bbbb.
 This condition may arise due to missing or duplicate transactions.